-In addition, each FBI field office has technically-trained agents, electronics technicians, and Computer Analysis Response Teams that provide technological services to meet unique investigative needs.
+In addition, each FBI field office has technically trained agents, electronics technicians, and computer analysis response teams that provide technological services to meet unique investigative needs.

-A few of the many types of information sharing provided by STB include:
+Types of information sharing provided by STB include:

-- Crime reporting: Collecting, publishing, and archiving reliable, uniform crime statistics using data from nearly 18,000 law enforcement agencies.
+- Crime reporting: Collecting, publishing, and archiving reliable uniform crime statistics using data from nearly 18,000 law enforcement agencies.